HafizuddinSharif/TicTacToePython/README.md

 # TIC TAC TOE
-A simple game using Python
+A simple game using Python.

-Feel free to fork it
+Feel free to fork it.